Marked gives you full control with Custom Rules, text

 Pandoc is perfect for writing a script that uses the

-environment variable to determine which format
+$MARKED_EXT environment variable to determine which format

-to run through pandoc, or use a series of Rules with
+to run through Pandoc, or use a series of Rules with

-extensiob matches.
-If the extension is md
+extension matches.
+If the extension is md, use

-or pandoc -f markdown_mmd
+pandoc -f gfm or pandoc -f markdown_mmd (or just return

-on STDOUT to use the default processor).
+NOCUSTOM on STDOUT to use the default processor).
 But if it’s

-within the script.
+textile, run pandoc -f textile within the script.
 And if

-, use one of the wiki markup processors.
+it’s wiki, use one of the wiki markup processors.
 You get

 the idea.